Press-fit plumbing

 Is press-fit reliable long-term? +

 Yes.
-When installed correctly, press-fit joints are extremely reliable and widely used in commercial plumbing.
+When installed correctly, press-fit joints are extremely durable and are the standard method

-No. It depends on access, pipe condition and location.
-The best method will always be chosen for the job.
+The best method will always be chosen for the work — and explained to you before starting.

 Old-school service, modern techniques.